 5) Serve with some homemade fries, which I made by slicing 2 potatoes into thin fries, mixing with a little olive oil and baking for 40 minutes.

-Nutritional Information – without fries:
+Nutritional Information – per burger: